 The Old Bridge is one of those places that mixes old-fashioned hospitality with contemporary flair, a template of excellence for others to follow.
 It’s a big hit with the locals, who come for delicious food and exceptional wines, and it inspired the founders of Hotel du Vin, who were amazed how busy it was.
-Ladies lunch, businessmen chatter, kind staff weave through the throng.
-You can eat wherever you want: in the beautifully refurbished restaurant; on a sofa in the lounge; or sitting in a winged armchair in front of the fire in the bar.
+Ladies lunch, businessmen converse, kind staff weave through the throng.
+You can eat wherever you like: in the beautifully refurbished restaurant; on a sofa in the lounge; or sitting in a winged armchair in front of the fire in the bar.
 You feast on anything from homemade soup to rack of lamb (starters are available all day), while breakfast is served in a panelled morning room with Buddha in the fireplace.
 It’s all the work of owners John and Julia Hoskins.
 Julia’s interiors are dreamy, with style and comfort going hand in hand.
 Beautiful bedrooms have fresh colours, chic fabrics, crisp linen, padded bedheads.
 All have posh TVs and robes in excellent bathrooms, some of which overlook the river Ouse.
 John, a Master of Wine, has a wine shop in reception; you can taste before you buy (and you will).